TobiWan54/ModMail/README.md

 directory as [modmail.py](modmail.py).
 Then run the script, and your bot will be online!

 Snippets are stored in `snippets.json`, the blacklist is stored in `blacklist.json` and ticket logs are indexed in the SQLite database `logs.db`.
-Along with `counter.txt` these are automatically created by the script, so do not delete them
+Along with `counter.txt` these are automatically created by the script, so do not delete them.

 I would recommend storing your own external backups, especially of `logs.db` because this index cannot be recovered if lost.